 The penalty for lewd and lascivious acts typically includes prison sentences of up to 15 years.
 Furthermore, unlawful sexual acts with a minor generally incur prison sentences ranging from five to 15 years.
 Additionally, sexual battery and rape charges carry harsher penalties, which include a minimum of nine years up to a life sentence in prison.
-Other penalties involve sex offender probation, sex offender registration, and in some cases commitment to a civil commitment facility after fulfilling a criminal prison sentence.
+Other penalties involve sex offender probation and sex offender registration.
+In some cases, there may also be a commitment to a civil commitment facility after fulfilling a criminal prison sentence.

 The Florida Romeo & Juliet Law

 Florida enacted the “Romeo and Juliet” Law in 2007.
 This law was created to provide an option for young adults, many of whom are high-school age, to avoid being labeled as dangerous sex offenders.
 At The Law Office of David A. Webster, P.A., our team of Seminole County criminal defense attorneys are available 24/7 to help answer your questions and discuss your options for seeking a favorable solution.